Managing a Healthcare Worker’s ADA Request for Accommodation: 5 Steps

 4. Implement Accommodations

-Once you and your employee have discussed their ADA request and identified a reasonable accommodation, you should work to implement changes in a timely manner.
+Once you and your employee have discussed their ADA request for accommodation and identified a feasible modification, you should work to implement changes in a timely manner.
 Keep your employee in the loop throughout this process and have a clear plan for how accommodations will be made.
 Additionally, notify any other members of the healthcare team that may also be affected by these changes, but be cautious about not disclosing any confidential medical information in the process.

 5. Follow Up After Implementation